enthor/Tamalpais/README.md

 The Premise

-Tamalpais follows Roy, a sword-swinging legend from a forgotten past, who is thrust into a chaotic 21st-century San Francisco Bay Area by the enigmatic goddess Tamapais.
+Tamalpais follows Roy, a sword-swinging legend from a forgotten past, who is thrust into a chaotic 21st-century San Francisco Bay Area by the enigmatic goddess Tamalpais.
 He finds love, purpose, and a massive, instant family that becomes the reluctant vanguard in a spiritual war against the forces of self-interest and greed.

 The Rules of the Road (or Lack Thereof)